n6ufal/Letter-Demon/README.md

 #### 5. Fallback

-If no trap word exists for the prefix, the engine falls back to your backup strategy (usually shortest word).
+If no word is found for the prefix under your main strategy, the engine falls back to your backup strategy.
 If that's also empty, it returns None and shows an error state.

 #### 6. Cache